Steering Rack And Pinion Leak: Warning Signs And Causes

 The first and the obvious indication of rack and pinion leak is a burning oil smell and a red or pink puddle under the rear side of the engine.
 However, to be certain that the oil is licking through the rack and pinion, put something – a piece of paper or a bowl – under the boots.
 If the oil drips from there, the rack and pinion system must have a nick or crack somewhere.

 Other signs that will tell you about the rack and pinion leak are:

 You can easily turn the wheel when the transmission can create enough hydraulic pressure.
 And, this happens as long as there is an adequate supply of power steering fluid.
 When the fluid level is low, the wheel will feel tight when turning.

 3. The Steering Wheel Does Not Come Back To The Center

 It is not surprising that an issue with the power steering fluid affects the steering wheel’s performance.
 It is standard for the wheel to return to the center position.
-But, it won’t happen when the rack and pinion are malfunctioning due to the leak.
+But, it won’t happen when there is no power steering rack and pinion leak.

 4. Grinding Noise